rozek/node-red-user-management-example/README.md

   * the user may now log-in
 * **confirming the new email address of an existing account**
   * POST with the confirmation `Token` from the submitted confirmation link, at least
-  * &lt;email-address&gt; must be the email address of an account which still has to be confirmed because it is the new address of another account which is currently being renamed
+  * &lt;user-id&gt; must be the email address of an account which still has to be confirmed because it is the new address of another account which is currently being renamed
   * the requesting user does not have to authenticate him/herself
   * `Token` must contain a valid confirmation token for the given account
   * if all conditions are met, any settings from the old account are copied to the new one, the new account is marked as confirmed and the old account deleted
   * the user may now log-in using the new email address - the old one may no longer be used

-### POST /user/&lt;email-address&gt;/start-password-reset ###
+### POST /user/&lt;user-id&gt;/start-password-reset ###

 * POST without body
-* &lt;email-address&gt; must be the email address of an account which has already been confirmed
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed
 * the requesting user does not have to authenticate him/herself
-* if this condition is met, a "password reset message" is sent to the given &lt;email-address&gt;
+* if this condition is met, a "password reset message" is sent to the given &lt;user-id&gt;
 * warning: currently, success of email submission can not be tested - it may be, that a "password reset message" is sent to an address which no longer receives any email

-### POST /user/&lt;email-address&gt;/reset-password ###
+### POST /user/&lt;user-id&gt;/reset-password ###

 * POST with form variable `newPassword` and the `Token` from the submitted password reset link
-* &lt;email-address&gt; must be the email address of an account which has already been confirmed but is currently in the process of a password reset
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed but is currently in the process of a password reset
 * the requesting user does not have to authenticate him/herself
 * `newPassword` must contain a valid password (in this example, with at least 12 char.s and no other constraints)
 * if all conditions are met, a hash for the given `newPassword` will be stored and the password reset process be marked as complete
 * warning: only the latest token will be accepted - and this only once

-### POST /user/&lt;email-address&gt;/update-legal-agreements ###
+### POST /user/&lt;user-id&gt;/update-legal-agreements ###

 * POST with form variables `agreedToDPS` and `agreedToTOS`
-* &lt;email-address&gt; must be the email address of an account which has already been confirmed
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed
-* the requesting user must have authenticated him/herself as the user with the given &lt;email-address&gt;
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt;
 * `agreedToDPS` must be `true`
 * `agreedToTOS` must be `true`
 * if all conditions are met, `agreedToDPS` and `agreedToTOS` will be stored and the user may continue using the offered service

-### POST /user/&lt;email-address&gt;/authenticate ###
+### POST /user/&lt;user-id&gt;/authenticate ###

 * POST with form variable `Password`
-* &lt;email-address&gt; must be the email address of an account which has already been confirmed
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed
 * `Password` must be the current password for this account
 * if all conditions are met, a "bearer" token with the currently configured lifetime will be generated and returned in an "authorization" header.
 This token can now be used for further requests to authenticate the logged-in user
 * the token expires after a configured time of inactivity but - within its lifetime - it gets refreshed by every request which requires an authentication
 * explit authentications are not necessary if "basic HTTP authentication" is used

-### POST /user/&lt;email-address&gt;/change-email-address ###
+### POST /user/&lt;user-id&gt;/change-user-id ###

-* POST with form variable `newEMailAddress`
+* POST with form variable `newUserId`
-* &lt;email-address&gt; must be the email address of an account which has already been confirmed
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed
-* the requesting user must have authenticated him/herself either as the user with the given &lt;email-address&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself either as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
 * `newUserId` must be a valid email address (max.
 64 char.s long) which is neither currently registered nor the new address of an account which is currently being renamed
-* if all conditions are met, a registration email will be sent to `newEMailAddress`
+* if all conditions are met, a registration email will be sent to `newUserId`
 * warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email

-### POST /user/&lt;email-address&gt;/change-password ###
+### POST /user/&lt;user-id&gt;/change-password ###

 * POST with form variables `oldPassword` and `newPassword`
-* the requesting user must have authenticated him/herself as the user with the given &lt;email-address&gt;
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt;
-* `oldPassword` must be the current password for the account with the given &lt;email-address&gt;
+* `oldPassword` must be the current password for the account with the given &lt;user-id&gt;
 * `newPassword` must contain a valid password (in this example, with at least 12 char.s and no other constraints)
 * if all conditions are met, a hash for the given `newPassword` will be stored in the account and the new password will become active

-### POST /user/&lt;email-address&gt;/change-roles ###
+### POST /user/&lt;user-id&gt;/change-roles ###

 * POST with form variable `Roles` (containing a space-separated list of permitted user roles)
 * the requesting user must have authenticated him/herself as a user with the role `user-admin`
-* if all conditions are met, the given `Roles` will be stored in the account for the given &lt;email-address&gt; and immediately become active
+* if all conditions are met, the given `Roles` will be stored in the account for the given &lt;user-id&gt; and immediately become active

-### GET /user/&lt;email-address&gt; ###
+### GET /user/&lt;user-id&gt; ###

-* the requesting user must have authenticated him/herself as the user with the given &lt;email-address&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
-* if this condition is met, a JSON object with any public details of the account for the given &lt;email-address&gt; is sent back
+* if this condition is met, a JSON object with any public details of the account for the given &lt;user-id&gt; is sent back

-### POST /user/&lt;email-address&gt; ###
+### POST /user/&lt;user-id&gt; ###

 * POST with arbitrary form variables expect `Password`, `Salt`, `Hash`, `Salt`, `ConfirmationDeadline`, `PasswordDeadline`, `agreedToDPS`, `agreedToTOS` and `Roles`
-* the requesting user must have authenticated him/herself as the user with the given &lt;email-address&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
-* if all conditions are met, the given variables are written to the account for the given &lt;email-address&gt;
+* if all conditions are met, the given variables are written to the account for the given &lt;user-id&gt;

-### DELETE /user/&lt;email-address&gt; ###
+### DELETE /user/&lt;user-id&gt; ###

-* the requesting user must have authenticated him/herself as the user with the given &lt;email-address&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
-* if this condition is met, the account for the given &lt;email-address&gt; and any associated data is deleted
+* if this condition is met, the account for the given &lt;user-id&gt; and any associated data is deleted
 * for a user with the role `user-admin` it is permitted to delete a non-existing user

 ## License ##